opendatacube/datacube-ows/docs/style_howto_color_ramp.rst

 the ramp ordered from lowest value to highest.
 The color can be `any valid HTML color string <https://htmlcolorcodes.com/>`_.

-Let's take a walk up the colour ramp, and see the results:
+Let's take a walk up the colour ramp, examining each step.
+Then we can look at the results.

 ::